Be warned: Living in a Mexican coastal town off-season may require working in a bathing suit.

-Many people do a scaled back version of what they did in their career as a way to still make some extra money in retirement.
-Some decide to do it from Mexico.
+Many people do a scaled back version of what they did in their life career as a way to still make some income in retirement.
+A fortunate few decide to do it from Mexico.

 I have already talked to a few finance and financial planning professionals who live in popular expat cities like San Miguel de Allende, although you have to to a little research to figure out they are there.